rjwalls/rjwalls.github.io/index.md

 Mobile phones contain evidence that is invaluable for criminal investigations.
 However, commercially-available forensic tools must be hand-tailored to each phone model.
-If no tools support the target phone, then extracting the phone's information requires investigators to manually examine each byte on the phone.
+If no tools support the target phone, then extracting the phone's information requires investigators to  examine the stored data byte by byte.
-To address this problem,  I've worked on developing general algorithms and techniques for recovering information from phones, even if the exact  storage format is unknown or the data has been logically deleted.
+To address this problem,  I've developed general algorithms and techniques for recovering information from phones even if the exact  storage format is unknown or the data has been logically deleted.

-Our prototype, DEC0DE, is available on [Github](https://github.com/umass-forensics/DEC0DE-forensics).
+*Source Code:* Our prototype, DEC0DE, is available on [Github](https://github.com/umass-forensics/DEC0DE-forensics).